PaulJWright/weird_salads/README.rst

 you can get more info on a certain menu at `/menu/`` and specific details on an item, including ingredients at `/menu/{item_id}`.
 For availability information, there is also the `/menu/{item_id}/availability` endpoint, that can be checked before and after a POST to the `/order` endpoint.

 Streamlit
 ---------

-The Streamlit backend is poor, with poor error handling (first time using streamlit, but chosen as a simple frontend), but has limited functionality:
+The Streamlit frontend is unfortunately poor (and it shows with the lack of reports/functionality).
+Particularly I struggled with the error handling (first time using streamlit, but chosen as a simple frontend).

 > The working ordering system can be demonstrated by clicking order, and checking the order reports page, which should have the UUID for the order.